-Our research group typically recruits 4-6 new PhD students each year from a number of fields of Graduate Studies.
+Prof. Jena and Prof. Xing are 2 independent PIs in the shared Laboratory.
+Each PI typically recruits 1-3 new PhD students each year from a number of fields of Graduate Studies.
 That is right: fields not departments.
 “At Cornell, graduate study is organized using a field structure.
 Fields are composed of faculty members from a number of departments who come together around a shared intellectual interest, and may draw from different campuses or colleges”.
 For instance, our current PhD students are from the following fields: Applied Engineering Physics (AEP), Chemical & Biomolecular Engineering (CHEME), Electrical & Computer Engineering (ECE), Materials Science & Engineering (MSE), Physics.
 “The Cornell system of graduate education is built on a belief and tradition grounded in academic freedom that encourages students to work across departments, disciplines, and colleges.”
 At the time of application, a prospective graduate student must choose one field to apply, which is closely related to the student’s background degree(s) but needs not to be the same.
 Which field should you apply?
 The answer often lies with two primary factors: preparation for the Q-exam and types of scientific questions one desires to pursue in the PhD study.

-Currently, the Jena-Xing group does not host any high school students.
+Currently, the Jena-Xing Laboratory does not host any high school students.

-Who to choose as advisor?
-Each student in the Jena-Xing group has one primary advisor only, who is responsible in defining the research scope while the other faculty may or may not serve in the student’s thesis committee.
+Whom to choose as the advisor?
+Each student in the Jena-Xing Laboratory has one primary advisor only, who is responsible in defining the research scope while the other faculty may or may not serve in the student’s thesis committee.
 The Jena-Xing research laboratory shares resources from all PIs for conducting research; otherwise, each PI’s group operates like any others in the conventional sense.

-Suggested steps to get involved in the Jena-Xing research group for students already on campus
+Suggested steps to get involved in the Jena-Xing research laboratory for students already on campus

 Each field has its own student-advisor matching process – please follow the process of your field.